Vyral/sandy-eagon-blog/_posts/2018-02-13-how-i-enjoy-the-comforts-of-home-during-winter-months.md

 {% include youtube.html %}

-During the wet windy winter months, I like to hunker down in my home and enjoy some of my favorite activities.&nbsp;
+During the wet and windy winter months, I like to hunker down in my home and enjoy some of my favorite activities.&nbsp;

 **Whether it’s reading a good book, like John Eldredge’s “Moving Mountains,” journaling, or knitting, I have been really enjoying making the most of my downtime.**